Were You Exposed?

 Paraquat is a dangerous herbicide used by farmers, agricultural workers, and landscape maintenance crews for decades.
 If you’ve been exposed and developed Parkinson’s disease, you may have a claim.

 Per the Centers for Disease Control and Prevention, Paraquat is a toxic chemical that was produced as an herbicide for commercial purposes in the early 1960s.
 In the U.S., it is available for use only by commercially licensed users due to the U.S. Environmental Protection Agency classifying it for “restricted use.”

 Exposure to Paraquat

-A person can be exposed to Paraquat through inhaling or ingesting the chemical.
-Additionally, Paraquat poisoning can be possible through skin exposure.
+A person can be exposed to Paraquat by inhaling or ingesting the chemical.
+Additionally, poisoning can be possible through skin exposure.
 The chemical can cause damage to the lining of the mouth, stomach, or intestines, and damage to the lungs, liver, and kidneys.

 Connection to Parkinson’s Disease

-The U.S. Department of Health and Human Services’ National Toxicology Program cites to studies reporting environmental exposure that may be associated with Parkinson’s disease and lists Paraquat as “a chemical of interest for further review.”
-The number of lawsuits against manufacturers of paraquat are growing as more studies release information linking Paraquat and Parkinson’s, and the studies indicate that Paraquat’s manufacturer knew about these dangers.
+The U.S. Department of Health and Human Services’ National Toxicology Program cites studies reporting environmental exposure that may be associated with Parkinson’s disease and lists Paraquat as “a chemical of interest for further review.”
+The number of lawsuits against manufacturers of paraquat is growing as more studies release information linking to Parkinson’s, and the studies indicate that Paraquat’s manufacturer knew about these dangers.